You are here7 Tips to Growing Top-Shelf Buds

 My advice: Upgrade your lights to at least a 1000W HPS and get a real exhaust system to pull away heat before you think about adding CO2.

 About Nebula Haze

-Nebula Haze founded GrowWeedEasy.com in 2010 after growing her own medical marijuana for 6 years in the California Bay Area.
+Nebula Haze founded GrowWeedEasy.com in 2010 after growing her own medical marijuana for several years in the California Bay Area.
 She has published dozens of growing articles in print and online and is dedicated to showing others how easy it is to grow cannabis indoors.

 If you haven't started growing marijuana yet, today is the day!

 If you run into any problems while you're growing marijuana, you don't have to figure everything out alone...
 Use our handy Plant Doctor tool to get diagnosed immediately by the Grow Weed Easy virtual plant doctor: http://growweedeasy.com/cannabis-symptoms-pictures

 Wanna "steal" this article?

 Here at GrowWeedEasy.com, we are dedicated to getting this information into as many hands as possible.
 You are welcome to republish this entire article as long as you do not edit, remove or or otherwise change any part of it without permission.